OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:40

-Now when Jesus returned, a crowd welcomed him, for they were all expecting him.
+Upon Jesus’ return, a crowd welcomed him, for they were all anticipating his arrival.

 ## Luke 8:41

-Then a man named Jairus, a synagogue leader, came and fell at Jesus’ feet, pleading with him to come to his house
+Then a man named Jairus, a synagogue leader, approached and fell at Jesus’ feet, earnestly requesting him to come to his house

 ## Luke 8:42

 because his only daughter, a girl of about twelve, was dying.
-As Jesus was on his way, the crowds almost crushed him.
+As Jesus was on his way, the crowds nearly crushed him.

 ## Luke 8:43